zion/stir/README.md

 end
 ```

-#### Client and Config association
+#### Client and Config Association
 STiR will automatically associate your client class file (ie, my_client.rb) with a config file of the same base name (ie, my_client.yml).
 There are times when you may want your client file and config file to not use the same name.
-For example, if you want multiple clients to sahre the came config.
-That is accomplished by passing the config file name to the client by calling the *config_file* method in the client file.
+For example, if you want multiple clients to share the same config.
+That is accomplished by passing the config file name to the client when calling the *config_file* method in the client file.

 ```ruby
 module Client